 The RE department is a highly successful department within The Ilfracombe Academy.
-Last year our full course GCSE students achieved 77% A*–C, with 19% gaining A/A*.
+Last year 59% of our GCSE students achieved grades 9-4, with 17% gaining grades 9-7.

 Our approach is to apply Religious Education to contemporary contexts.
 This method gives students an opportunity to explore matters of faith and belief by examining how this may inform personal, social and political issues.